edgeworx/docs/content/en/docs/intro/_index.md

 ---
-title: "Getting Started Guides"
+title: "Introduction"
-weight: 130
+weight: 200
-linkTitle: "Guides"
+linkTitle: "INTRODUCTION"
 ---
 This is content